akileez/apollo/README.md

 * automate the creation of sitemaps, navigation, forms, and tables.
 All things I hate doing by hand.
 * learn javascript

+Caveats:
+* heavy use of handlebars. very little html code.
+I went crazy learning javascript by way of handlebars helpers.
+Practically everything is a helper.
+Logic all over the place.
+Not the prescribed way to use Handlebars.
+* heavy use of partials/includes.
+I love modularity, flexibility and DRY.
+It can be difficult to follow the code sometimes based on all the moving parts.
+* unorthodox project setup. from directory structure (multiple folders for compartmentalization) to node modules (dependencies linked or loaded separately to take advantage of my development machine -- homebrew/zsh/globally installed modules)

 ## Requirements
 node, shelljs